RealistikDash/GDPyS/README.md

 - Roughly 17 character domain such as devvgdpys.ussr.pl (more or less, few tweaks when editing the exe and routes could allow for more or less)

 # Credits
 - Some of this code is a direct port of [Cvolton's GMDPrivate Server](https://github.com/Cvolton/GMDprivateServer) into Python.
+Furthermore, his database structure has been used as a base.

 # License
 GDPyS is licensed under the [GNU General Public License v3.0](https://github.com/RealistikDash/GDPyS/blob/master/LICENSE)